jamescherti/pathaction.el/README.md

 ## Edit `.pathaction.yaml`

-To edit a `.pathaction.yaml` file located in a parent directory, run the command: `M-x pathaction-edit`.
+To edit a `.pathaction.yaml` file located in a parent directory, run the command: `M-x pathaction-edit`

 The command prompts for selection of one of the rule-set files found in the current directory or in one of its parent directories.